mmontesanonyc/sandbox/README.md

 # A re-usable data explorer based on the NYC Environment and Health Data Portal
 This repository contains re-usable code that you can use to build your own Data Explorer - an embeddable web application that lets you add datasets so that users can browse and visualize data.

+We have stripped down the [Environment and Health Data Portal](https://a816-dohbesp.nyc.gov/IndicatorPublic) to just a single page - the Asthma page on the Data Explorer.

 ## Getting started
 You will need to:
 - Install hugo and npm
 - Install this repository's dependencies via `npm install`

+This Readme file provides information on how to make this your own.
+However, you will likely need a developer with a decent understanding of static sites (this uses Hugo), JavaScript, and data.

 ## The basics
 In the terminal, you can preview this by entering the command `hugo serve --environment production`.
 Hugo will print to the terminal a local URL where you can preview this - likely something like `https://localhost1313`.

 To build the site, the command `hugo --environment production` will assemble the site to the `/docs` folder.

+You could, for example, fork this repository, put it in your own Github repository, serve it via Github Pages, and iframe that 'site' into your own website.

+## How to make it your own
+You can make this your own by replacing the data and metadata with your own files.
+These will need to be structured the same way that we structure data for the Environment and Health Data Portal.
+This Readme file contains information on how to structure data and metadata files so that they can be displayed in here.

+Big picture, you will need to:
+- Have a database of files
+- Export those data to json files structured as indicated here
+- Replace our files (detailed below) with your own

+You will need:

+Metadata files in `/static/indicators/metadata`, including:
+-  `metadata.json`, which includes important metadata about your indicators.
+These include: numeric IDs, names and descriptions, and flags for which views should be displayed in the Data Explorer.
+(This file also needs to exist in `/assets/indicators/metadata` since it is accessed by Hugo in the page template.)
+- `comparisons.json` which includes metadata for Comparisons views - instances where the Trend display shows measures from several different indicators (as opposed to showing a geographic breakdown of one measure).
+- `TimePeriods.json` - a central reference file for time periods.

+It also requires:
+- Data files in `static/indicators/data`.
+These are individual data files, which match on the IndicatorID in the `metadata.json` file, and so each are named `[IndicatorID].json`.
+- Geography files in `static/geography` - topo.json files for the geographies you use.
+This Data Explorer's map uses a basemap of boroughs to provide a gray underlayer for when there are non-data areas (eg parks).

 ## How this works
 This Data Explorer will display neighborhood-level data with the following views: